Investing in stocks and bonds

 When you buy bonds, you are loaning money to the bond issuer, which is typically a company or government agency.
 Unlike with stocks, you don’t obtain ownership stake in the company when you invest in bonds.
 Bonds have a maturity date when the loan is due to be paid in full, and they usually offer fixed or variable interest payments.

 A general rule: Bonds that have longer maturities offer higher interest rates because investors are taking on a greater risk.
 Similarly, higher-quality bonds generally offer lower interest rates because the investors’ risk is generally lower.
 Bonds also have varying levels of liquidity.

-Here are some of the most common types of investment bonds available to investors:
+Here are some of the different types of investment bonds available to investors: